Grapefruit And Blood Pressure Medication: Which Interact?

 Key Takeaways

-• Grapefruit blocks liver enzymes that break down certain medications, causing dangerous blood levels
+• Grapefruit blocks liver enzymes that break down certain medications, causing dangerously high drug levels in the blood.

-• Even small amounts of grapefruit can cause interactions that last 24-72 hours
+• Even small amounts of grapefruit can cause interactions that last 24 to 72 hours.

 The interaction between grapefruit and blood pressure medications isn't just a minor concern.
 It can lead to serious cardiovascular complications, emergency room visits, and potentially fatal hypotensive episodes.
 For the millions of Americans managing high blood pressure, knowing which medications are affected could be lifesaving.
 Doctronic's AI-powered consultations can help you understand these critical drug interactions and ensure your treatment plan remains safe and effective.